Can you cook a turkey in a microwave? This is a question so many people have been asking, especially on Thanksgiving days.

 You should always have some paper towels in your kitchen.
 Use them to pat your bird until it’s completely dry.

 Leaving any water dripping can be catastrophic in the microwave oven.

-Once this is done, get your salt, herbs, and the spices you wish to use in your meal.
-The choice of ingredients depends on where you are and what is available, although you can order anything from the internet today.
+Once this is done, get the salt, herbs, and spices you wish to use in your meal.
+The choice of ingredients depends on where you are and what is available, although you can order anything from the Internet today.

 Step 2: Setting Up Your Turkey for the Microwave

 How do you normally use your microwave to, for instance, warm up your food?
 By placing it in microwaveable utensils, correct?